Estimated reading time: 6 minutes

 Check local animal shelters and rescue homes.

-Lost animals will often be handed to the local animal shelter.
+Lost animals are often handed to the local animal shelter.
 Contact local rescue centres to see how they can help locate your pet.
-When contacting local shelters and dog lost, they will want to know things like the age and breed of the dog, size and colouring, temperament, Any unusual markings Details of the microchip, including the number.
-Does he have a c lar with an ID tag, and where did you last see the dog?
+When contacting local shelters and dog lost, they will want to know things like the age and breed of the dog, size and colouring, temperament, any unusual markings, and Details of the microchip, including the number.
+Does he have a collar with an ID tag, and where did you last see the dog?
 Your dog must have both an ID tag and a Microchip.

-Leave an item of your clothing in the area you last saw your dog
+Leave an item of your clothing in the area where you last saw your dog

 Dogs often use the power of scent when they are lost to find their way home